GDevWeb/React-NextJS_Full_Course/README.md

-Certainly!
-Below is a README for your mini-app that includes the dummy backend:

----

 # Mini React Poster App with Dummy Backend

 This is a simple React application with a dummy backend built using Express.js.
 The backend serves as a RESTful API to manage posts, and the frontend is a React application that interacts with this backend.